mbondyra/react-performance-workshop/README.md

+# PREPARING THE ENVIRONMENT

+## STEP 1: Install React Chrome Extension

-## STEP 1: Instructions for running the environment
+## STEP 2: Instructions for running the environment

     1. Make sure you have those things installed by typing in your terminal:
         - node (you can get node from here: https://www.npmjs.com/get-npm)